Creating OKRs And Submitting Them For Review

 To start creating OKRs, select OKRs > My OKRs from the left hand menu pane.
 To add a new OKR press the Add new goal button.

-The OKR page is shown.
-Enter a title and an optional description for the OKR.
-Enter one or more key results and then align the goal with another OKR in the organization.
-Finally press the Close Objective button to hide the OKR page.
+The Objective page is shown.
+Enter a title and an optional description for the objective.
+Enter one or more key results and then align the OKR with another OKR in the organization.
+Finally press the Close Objective button to hide the Objective page.